pantheon-systems/documentation/source/content/guides/localdev/04-troubleshoot-support.md

 ## Contact Support

 Review the [support ticket best practices](/guides/support/support-ticket/) before contacting Support.
-This helps our team assit you in resolving the issue, or to report any potential issues in Localdev itself.
+This helps our team assist you in resolving the issue, and can help report any potential issues in Localdev itself.

 1. Navigate to the **Settings** menu and confirm that *Usage and Crash Data* is set to **Allow reports**.
 This allows the application to automatically submit crash data to Pantheon Support.